adamgotterer/manager-README/README.md

 --

 Thanks for reading!
-I look forward to getting to know you better!

-This document is a living breathing document and will be updated as my philosophies change, I learn things about myself, or feel like there's something you should know.
-Was reading this valuable?
+I'd love your feedback: Was reading this valuable?
 Did I miss anything critical?
 Anything that wasn't very useful?
-I'd love to hear your feedback.